 The liquid arising from the cooking of sound wholesome vegetables in water and which may be prepared from one or more types of vegetables.
-Vegetable broth may also be prepared from hydrolysed vegetable protein but a broth so prepared requires its components to be declared in a list of ingredients;
+Vegetable broth may also be prepared from hydrolysed vegetable protein, but a broth so prepared requires that it's components be declared in a list of ingredients.